Noroff-FEU-Assignments/cross-course-project-Gronnfrosk/README.md

 This Noroff project is a website of a online game shop, GameHub.
 Live demo of site: https://determined-mirzakhani-cd7f68.netlify.app/

 ## Description
-GameHub is an online shop where users can purchase computer games.
-Target audience are gamers aged 18 to 25, that would either like to purchase new games or used games.
-The online shop have an add to cart and save game feature which are stored in the local storage.
-The products are fetched from a WordPress API and the details page is dynamical built showing the game that was clicked.
-The site should be responsive across screen sizes and follow WCAG principles.
+GameHub is a shop where users can purchase computer games online.
+The online shop have an add to cart and save favorite games features by using the local storage.
+The products are fetched from a WordPress API.
+The website focuses on being responsive across screen sizes, follow WCAG principles and DRY principles.
+No actual products or services are sold on those page.

 #### The architecture of website:
 1. Home page